-a) We draw attention to note no. 26 (4) where the company had in earlier years, claimed CENVAT Credit of Rs.
+a) We draw attention to note no. 22 (4) where the company had in earlier years, claimed CENVAT Credit of Rs.
 43.04 crores on purchases of fixed assets and accordingly netted off the same from the "Right Under Concession Agreement".
 The claim of CENVAT Credit was disallowed by Commissioner, Rohtak, which was under dispute with Commissioner (Appeals) of Customs and Excise, Delhi and imposed a penalty of Rs.
 65.01 crores.
 The company has filed an appeal with CESTAT against the order of commissioner and pending the outcome of the appeal, the same has not been provided for in the books of accounts.

-b) We draw attention to Note No. 27 (a) regarding the dispute between Delhi Airport Metro Express Private Limited (DAMEPL) and Delhi Metro Rail Corporation (DMRC).
-The dispute was referred to the Arbitration Tribunal, which, vide its order dated May 11, 2017, granted arbitration award in favour of DAMEPL for Rs 4,662.59 crore.
-The said award was upheld by the single bench of Hon'ble High Court of Delhi and challenged in division bench by DMRC; it was set aside by the division bench of Hon'ble High Court of Delhi.
-DAMEPL has filed Special Leave Petition before the Hon'ble Supreme Court of India against the said Judgement of Division Bench.
-The matter was listed for hearing by the Honorable Supreme Court of India on July 23, 2019 and as an interim direction vide order dated April 22, 2019, directed not to declare the accounts as Non-Performing Assets till further order.
-However, the matter was adjourned on DMRC's request dated July 22, 2019.
-Later, the hearing could not take place due to various reasons.
-Based on facts of the case and legal opinion, the management is confident that the order of single Bench will be upheld.
-Resultant impact on the Statement of Profit & Loss and the final adjustment entries will be determined when the final order is passed.
+b) We draw attention to Note No. 23 (a) regarding the dispute between Delhi Airport Metro Express Private Limited (DAMEPL) and Delhi Metro Rail Corporation (DMRC).
+The dispute was referred to the Arbitration Tribunal, which, vide its Order dated May 11, 2017, granted arbitration award in favour of DAMEPL for Rs 4,662.59 Crore.
+The said award was upheld by the single bench of Hon'ble High Court of Delhi and challenged in division bench by DMRC.
+Based on facts of the case and legal opinion, the management is confident that the Order of single Bench will be upheld.
+Resultant impact on the Statement of Profit & Loss and the final adjustment entries will be determined when the final Order is passed.

-- c) We draw attention to Note No. 37 (a) regarding the company's accumulated losses exceeding the net worth of the company.
-Pending the hearing of special leave petition before Hon'ble Supreme Court, the financial statements are prepared on going concern basis. - d) We draw attention to Note No. 37 (b) regarding no adjustment has been carried out for the impairment of fixed assets.
+- c) We draw attention to Note No. 32 (a) regarding the company's accumulated losses exceeding the net worth of the company.
+Pending the hearing of special leave petition before Hon'ble Supreme Court, the financial statements are prepared on going concern basis. - d) We draw attention to Note No. 32 (b) regarding no adjustment has been carried out for the impairment of fixed assets.
 The arbitration award amount was more than the carrying value of fixed assets.
 However, the award was set aside by the division bench of the Honorable High Court of Delhi and Special Leave Petition has been filed in the Honorable Supreme Court of India.
 As the matter is pending for hearing and final order is yet to be passed, no adjustment entries for impairment of fixed assets have been carried out in the books of accounts.